Windows OS Hub

 2. Stop the VM;

-3. Connect to your ESXi host using any SSH client (I’m using Windows 10 built in SSH client):
+3. Connect to your ESXi host using any SSH client (I’m using the built-in Windows SSH client):

 ssh root@mun-esxi5